-Skorts Are Trending On TikTok.
+Skorts Are Popular On TikTok.
 Here’s Why

 “They were mocked at the time, but by the end of the century women became more active,” says Rubin.
 The fashion for tennis and bike riding eventually gave rise to the 1930s trend of wearing a tennis skirt with shorts underneath (though nobody was saying “skort” yet).
 In the 1950s, the skort was introduced as a new and revolutionary product, with its own dedicated spread in Life magazine.

 The skort enabled women to engage in pursuits like gardening, biking, and sports.
-“In many ways, the birth of the skort helped women find a place in outdoor activities as it offered a solution to comfort dressing that was both feminine and practical,” says Coilero.
+“In many ways, the birth of the skort helped women find a place in outdoor activities as it offered a solution to comfort dressing that was both feminine and practical,” says Coleiro.
 “Women entering the world of competitive sports gave the skort new importance as it became a staple item in tennis, hockey, and golf uniforms.”
 The garment’s built-in modesty would come to win over school administrations, who selected skorts as part of official school uniforms, the likes of which have a new place in the Dark Academia aesthetic.

 Why is the skort trending right now?

 Today, the skort is relevant for several reasons.
-According to Coilero, while fashion has “evolved greatly,” the skort hasn’t fallen out of favor when it comes to comfort dressing, a category that exploded in the last year.
+According to Coleiro, while fashion has “evolved greatly,” the skort hasn’t fallen out of favor when it comes to comfort dressing, a category that exploded in the last year.

 Advertisement